-Section 51 (24) states that when considering the division of land, regard shall be had to the health, safety, convenience, accessibility and welfare of the present and future inhabitants of the municipality and among other things to:
+Section 51(24) of the Planning Act states that when considering the division of land, regard shall be had to the health, safety, convenience, accessibility, and welfare of the present and future inhabitants of the municipality and among other matters, including:

-- a) The development's effect on provincial matters of interest; - Refer to PPS and Growth Plan analysis in sections below. - b) Whether the proposed subdivision is premature or in the public interest; - The application is not considered premature and is able to uphold public interest as it is within the Urban Area Boundary and will facilitate a future residential development. - c) Whether the plan conforms to the Official Plan and adjacent plans of subdivisions, if any; - See Official Plan discussion below. - d) The suitability of the land for such purposes; - Refer to analysis in Planning Analysis sections below.
+- a) The development's effect on provincial matters of interest; - Refer to PPS and Growth Plan analysis in sections below. - b) Whether the proposed subdivision is premature or in the public interest; - The application is not considered premature and is able to uphold public interest.

-- f) The dimensions and shapes of the proposed lots; - The dimensions and shapes of the lots following the boundary adjustment are appropriate. - h) Conservation of natural resources and flood control; - There are no natural heritage features located on the subject lands. - i) The adequacy of utilities and municipal services; - No issues with capacity are anticipated. - j) The adequacy of school sites; - Available nearby.
+- c) Whether the plan conforms to the Official Plan and adjacent plans of subdivisions, if any; - See Official Plan discussion below. - d) The suitability of the land for such purposes; - Refer to analysis in Planning Analysis sections below. - f) The dimensions and shapes of the proposed lots; - The dimensions and shapes of the lots following the boundary adjustment are appropriate. - h) Conservation of natural resources and flood control; - See planning analysis sections below. - i) The adequacy of utilities and municipal services; - Servicing is available to adequately service the lands. - j) The adequacy of school sites; - Available nearby.
 School Boards did not comment on application.

-Section 53 (1) states a land owner may apply for a consent and the council may, subject to this section, give a consent if satisfied that a plan of subdivision is not necessary for the proper and orderly development of the municipality.
+Section 53 (1) states a landowner may apply for a consent and the council may, subject to this section, give a consent if satisfied that a plan of subdivision is not necessary for the proper and orderly development of the municipality.